Click here to receive a PDF version.

 Daily dose: Winter.
 We get very little vitamin D from the sun when it is less than 45 degrees above the horizon (in North America, April-September: sunrise-10 AM, 4 PM-sunset; October - March: all day).
 Even when we are outdoors in the winter for a long time and get a little tan, we get almost no vitamin D, for tanning is caused by a different spectrum (UVA) than vitamin D (UVB), which is hardly present when the sun is low in the sky.
 Therefore, in the winter, supplements are necessary (see Khalsa, 2009 and Madrid, 2009 books below).
 Both forms of vitamin D, ergocalciferol (D2) and cholecalciferol (D3), are thought to be equally effective.
 Oily fish (herring, catfish, salmon, mackerel, sardines, tuna) contain some vitamin D (see USDA nutrient list below), but not enough for our daily requirements.
 Although vitamin D is supplied by cod liver oil, it is not recommended as a source of vitamin D, because to get enough one would receive toxic levels of vitamin A. Some dairy products are fortified with vitamin D, but most of these don't provide enough.
 Milk typically provides 100 IU/cup, requiring 5 quarts to provide the necessary 2000 IU daily dose.
 A person of 200 lbs may need 7000-10,000 IU/day in supplements when sun exposure is inadequate.
 To see the full benefit of vitamin D supplements in a blood test usually takes 6 months to a year, so the test should be done after a few months of supplementation, and at regular intervals thereafter.

 To recover from deficit, take 200-600 mg/day in divided doses.
 It may be necessary to supplement with a lot of magnesium at first for several weeks to relieve the deficit, then take a lower level (100-200 mg/day) to maintain a sufficient body level.
 However before taking magnesium supplements make sure your kidney function is OK.
-See Dean (2007), Seelig (2003) books below.
+See Dean (2007) book below.

 Sources of magnesium: (see USDA nutrient list below) seeds (sunflower, pumpkin), nuts, legumes, tomatoes, chocolate, dark green leafy vegetables, whole grains, wheat germ.
 A craving for chocolate and nuts may be related to their high level of magnesium.
-Note that any processed flour including enriched flour has lost almost all of its magnesium -- so white or "wheat" bread, cake, cookies and most pastas have virtually none.
-Because most of us don't get enough magnesium in our diet, we must take supplements: magnesium malate, chloride, and chelate are recommended for they are readily absorbed by the gut.
-Epsom salt (magnesium sulfate) is relatively inexpensive but is a laxative at high doses.
-Another source often encountered, but not recommended: magnesium oxide -- only 5% is absorbed, and the remainder causes a laxative effect.
-See Dean (2007), Seelig (2003) books below.
+Note that any processed flour including enriched flour has lost almost all of its magnesium -- so white or "wheat" bread, cake, cookies, and most pastas have virtually none.
+Because most of us don't get enough magnesium in our diet, we must take supplements.
+The best types of magnesium to take are magnesium citrate, malate, and chloride, because they are readily absorbed by the gut.
+Another source often encountered, but not recommended is magnesium oxide -- only 5% is absorbed, and the remainder causes a laxative effect.
+See Dean (2007) book below.

 Sources of calcium: (see USDA nutrient list below) dairy products, dark green leafy vegetables, sardines and canned salmon (with bone), rhubarb, molasses, peas and beans, supplements: calcium is often combined with magnesium in a 2:1 ratio -- calcium carbonate is the most common form but is only ~30% absorbed, however calcium malate/citrate/aspartate/orotate is ~80% absorbed.